-The Ontario Reign want to thank their fans for making them the top team in the ECHL for fan attendance for three years in a row!
-The Reign nabbed a total of 233,223 fans in the 2009-10 season, averaging a grand total of 6,451 fans per game, an increase of over 10% from their inaugural season.
-A team record of 240,596 fans was set during the 2010-11 season, an average of 6,683 fans per game.
-The Reign looks to surpass that record this season.
+The Ontario Reign want to thank their fans for making them the top team in the ECHL for fan attendance over the past seven seasons!
+The Reign entertained a total of 280,866 fans in the 2014-15 season, averaging 7,802 fans per game, the fifth time that Ontario has earned the ECHL attendance title!

 On February 26, 2008, the ECHL announced that the former Texas Wildcatters membership would be transferred to Ontario.
 After receiving numerous entries in a “Name the Team” contest, Mike Brewster of Fontana’s entry, the Ontario Reign, was selected as the official team name and the logo was announced on March 17, 2008.

 The Reign named Karl Taylor, former coach of the Reading Royals, the first-ever head coach of the new franchise on June 27, 2008.
 The team added their first player ever to the roster when they signed defenseman David Walker on July 29, 2008.
 Walker, who hails from Bridgewater, Nova Scotia, made his professional debut during the 2004-2005 season while playing with the now defunct Long Beach Ice Dogs.